TheLionCoder/rustic-csv-splitter/README.md

 - `-d, --delimiter <delimiter> Delimiter used in the CSV file [default: ,]`
 - `-c, --column <input-column> Column to split the CSV file by`
 - `-o, --dir <output-dir> Output directory to save the split files`
-- `-r, --create-dor Save the split files in a directory with the name of the column value`
+- `-r, --create-dir Save the split files in a directory with the name of the column value`

 ### Example